How can I improve dark cutting + shrinkage?

 How does Green Cap help lower stress?

-BLM Green Cap Application
+Green Cap Application

 • Weaning; Dose into water trough upon entry to yards or weaning paddock.